 Review summary: Canon 700D vs Panasonic G80

 So how do things add up?
-Which of the two cameras – the Canon 700D or the Panasonic G80 – has the upper hand?
-A synthesis of the relative strong points of each of the models is listed below.
+Is there a clear favorite between the Canon 700D and the Panasonic G80?
+Below is a summary of the relative strengths of each of the two contestants.

 - More detail: Offers more megapixels (17.9 vs 15.8MP) with a 8% higher linear resolution.